7- Turning Around

 Lesson one – turning around safely

 Start by coaching your teen that the safest and easiest way to turn around is to drive around the block.
+The less backing up, the better!
 Since that’s not always possible, it’s important to practice other ways to turn around.

 Lesson two – two-point turns